Go-to-Market & Growth

 • Answering questions publicly (Stack Overflow, Discord, forums)

-• Being the person who genuinely helps, not just the person who promotes
+• Being the person who genuinely helps, not just promotes

 The founders of early-stage companies are the DevRel team.
 This cannot be delegated.